Laharnar/MothershipBulletHell/README.md

 You DO NOT move the ship around.

-## basic space shooter with a few levels
+## Space shooter with a few levels
 /Assets/SimpleSpaceShooter
 Second bigger project in this 1, experimented with space shooter made of basic shapes.
 Levels are fully working. /Assets/SimpleSpaceShooter/Levels/